Australian Prudential Regulation Authority: Regulatory scope

 APRA was established on 1 July 1998.
 It oversees banks, credit unions, building societies, friendly societies, general insurance, health insurance, reinsurance, and life insurance companies, and most members of the superannuation industry.
 It ensures that these institutions keep their financial promises; that is, that they will remain financially sound and able to meet their obligations to depositors, fund members and policy holders.
 APRA currently supervises institutions holding A$8.6 trillion in assets for Australian depositors, policyholders and superannuation fund members.
 APRA is largely funded by levies on the financial institutions that it supervises.

 Executive

 APRA is governed by an Executive Group, usually consisting of four people.
 All are statutory appointees.
-The current Chair of APRA is John Lonsdale and the Deputy Chair is Margaret Cole.
+As of 2022, the Chair of APRA is John Lonsdale and the Deputy Chair is Margaret Cole.
 Suzanne Smith and Therese McCarthy Hockey are additional APRA Members.